 The GRAs workload in research is considered to be one-half of a full-time equivalent.
 Thus, they are required to work approximately 20 hours per week to the project of his/her major professor.
-The university requires that GRAs on a 12-month appointment maintain full-time status each semester (including Summer).
-This means that GRAs should register for a minimum of 6 hours of coursework each semester (Spring, Fall) and 3 credit hours (Summer) during their program.
-Students may fulfill this requirement in the summer by registering for 3 hours of dissertation (PLSC 600).
-Students can only enroll in PLSC 600 following the submission of a research proposal.
+The university requires that GRAs on a 12-month appointment maintain full-time status each Spring and Fall semester.
+This means that GRAs should register for a minimum of 6 hours of coursework each semester (Spring, Fall) during their program.
+Students who already have begun taking dissertation hours (PLSC 600) are required to take 3 dissertation hours each semester (including summer) and so are encouraged to consult with their advisor about when later in their plan of study that they should begin taking dissertation hours.
+Students generally should only enroll in PLSC 600 following the submission of their doctoral research proposal.